OkhammahkO/oz-poll/README.md

         - font-size: clamp(8px, 0.7vw, 10px)
         - color: white

-...then the template code ends ...
+...then the template code eventually ends ...

-...then say later in your lovelace config in a view of your choice...
+...and then say later in your lovelace config in a view of your choice...

 title: Home
 views: